kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

 > built-in  way to do it facilitates the modeling of complex control systems.

-## Partially undefined nodes
+## Partially defined nodes

-Kind 2 allows nodes to only partially define their outputs.
+Kind 2 allows nodes to define their outputs only partially.
 For instance, the node

 ```